nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="listing-all-flashcards"></a>
 ### Listing all flashcards : `list`

-Shows a list of all flashcards currently created.

-Format: `list`
+If you want to see all the flashcards you have created, use the `list` command.

 <a name="finding-flashcards"></a>
 ### Finding flashcards